 - Rockpools (Southport): Located within the Broadwater Parklands is the Rockpools a great man-made splash area that the little kids will absolutely love.
 Located on Marine Parade, Southport.

 - Justin’s Park (Burleigh Heads): This is a mid-size playground on the Esplanade at Burleigh Heads perfect for younger children.
 Here you will find swings, slides, monkey bars and BBQ facilities.

 - Kurrawa Pratten Park (Broadbeach): Located on the Esplanade at Broadbeach this is a fantastic large playground with a stack of playground equipment including slides, swings, climbing equipment, flying fox as well as BBQ facilities.

 - Pirate Park (Palm Beach): This is one of Myla’s favourite parks on the Gold Coast, most likely due to the pirate theme of the park.
 In the centre of the park is a massive pirate ship which the kids can climb on and slide down as well as keep an eye out for the bad guys.
 There are caves to explore for hidden treasures, swings and lots of tunnels to explore.
-Located at 945 Gold Coast Highway, Palm Beach.
+It is located at 945 Gold Coast Highway, Palm Beach.

 - Queen Elizabeth Park (Coolangatta): A good mid-size park perfect for little kids.
 Here you will find swings, climbing equipment and slides.

-Provided you can resist all the wonderful items on sale, a visit to one of the many Gold Coast markets, is also another one of the free activities Gold Coast has on offer, or at least one of the cheap things to do on the Gold Coast anyway!
+Provided you can resist all the wonderful items on sale, a visit to one of the many Gold Coast markets is also another one of the free activities Gold Coast has on offer.
+Or at least one of the cheap things to do on the Gold Coast anyway!